Evaluating LLMs at Detecting Errors in LLM Responses: Related Work

 \section{Related Work}

-\paragraph{Ranking-based Evaluation} Evaluation of LLMs has been mainly studied in ranking-based (pairwise comparison) \citep{chen2023exploring, dubois2023alpacafarm, zheng2023judging, wang2023large, wang2024pandalm, zeng2023llmbar} or Likert scale \citep{chiang-lee-2023-large} since recent LLMs often do not make obvious mistakes and many NLP tasks involve subjectivity.
+\paragraph{Ranking-based Evaluation.} Evaluation of LLMs has been mainly studied in ranking-based \citep{chen2023exploring, dubois2023alpacafarm, zheng2023judging, wang2023large, wang2024pandalm, zeng2023llmbar} or Likert scale \citep{chiang-lee-2023-large} since recent LLMs often do not make obvious mistakes and many NLP tasks involve subjectivity.
 These evaluation approaches are useful for system-level comparison of LLMs but not suitable for detecting erroneous responses.
 Binary error detection is motivated by a real-world situation in which we want to automatically detect errors in LLM responses to reject or improve bad outputs.

-\paragraph{Self-Improvement} Error detection is an important task in its own right, but it has been mainly studied in the context of improving LLM outputs by using feedback from LLMs \citep{bai2022constitutional, madaan2023selfrefine, shinn2023reflexion, kim2023language, gou2023critic, chen2023teaching, huang2024large}.
+\paragraph{Self-Correction.} Error detection is an important task in its own right, but it has been mainly studied in the context of improving LLM responses using feedback from LLMs \citep{bai2022constitutional, madaan2023selfrefine, shinn2023reflexion, kim2023language, chen2023teaching, gou2024critic, pan2024automatically, kamoi2024llmsactuallycorrectmistakes}.
 These studies often evaluate the performance of the refined outputs on downstream tasks and an analysis of the binary error detection step is lacking.

 The \realmistake{} benchmark includes 900 instances consisting of error annotations by experts (binary error label: \texttt{error} or \texttt{no\_error}, error categories, and human explanation) on responses from GPT-4-0613 \citep{openai2023gpt4} and Llama~2~70B \citep{touvron2023llama2} on three tasks designed for providing objective error labels in diverse error categories, as shown in Table~\ref{tab:datasets-in-benchmark}.
 Figure~\ref{fig:examples} provides examples from the three tasks in our benchmark.